Discover how we’ve been empowering older people in our 2024-25 Annual Report here.

 You can find information about your place in the national priority system and your expected wait time in two ways:

-What is the difference between the Commonwealth Home Support Programme and Home Care Packages?
+What is the difference between the Commonwealth Home Support Programme (CHSP), Home Care Packages and Support at Home?

 How do short-term care packages differ?